HimaniVaishnav/Computer-vision-assignment/README.md

 ### Conclusion

-      - Have used most light weigth pretrained model of YOLOv5 i.e. yolov5s after fined tuning the model on custom dataset got only 14mb weight file.
+      - Have used most light weigth pretrained model of YOLOv5 and used transfer learning to train on custom dataset.
+      - Trained models physical size is only 14 MB.
-      - Have trained on 20 epochs with 16 batch size and time taken was 43 minutes.
+      - Have trained on 20 epochs with 16 batch size, which took 43 minutes.
       - lightweight model is used, which helps to reduce gpu usage while deployment.
       - model is perfroming well even on the person and car occlusions.